NicolasPetton/seq.el/README.md

   `pred` must be a one-argument function and `seq` may be a list, vector or string.

+- `seq-map` function seq

+  This function returns the result of applying `function` to each element of `seq`.
+The returned value is a list.

+  `function` must be a one-argument function and `seq` may be a list, vector or string.

 - `seq-remove` pred seq
   This function returns a list of all the elements in `seq` for which calling `pred` with that element returns `nil`.